NDQA program is made possible by the following sponsors' commitment

 Producers are nominated

-who, working with their nominator, will be asked to complete a more
+finalists (and their nominators) will be asked to complete a more detailed

-detailed application form used for final judging.
-Applications will
+application form used for final judging.
+Judges will evaluate the final

-be evaluated for measures of quality, systems of monitoring udder health,
+applications for measures of milk quality, systems of monitoring udder

-milking routine, protocols for detection and treatment of clinical and
+health, milking routine, protocols for detection and treatment of clinical

-subclinical cases, treatment protocols, and strategies for overall herd
+and subclinical cases, treatment protocols, and strategies for overall

 The aim of the NDQA program is to recognize top quality milk producers